129–131 East 1st Street | Architect: Oliver G. Traphagen | Built: 1887 | Extant, uninhabitable

 For many years an overwhelming number of Duluth’s police calls were made in response to incidents at the Kozy or just outside its doors.
 The building’s most recent owner, Dr. Eric Ringsred, was trying to make it a positive gathering space for his tenants and bar patrons, many of whom suffered from alcoholism, drug abuse, and mental illness and all of whom had little or no income.

 Unfortunately, Dr. Rinsgred only had liability insurance for the building.
+He then failed to pay property taxes on the buuilding.
+St. Louis OCunty then took possession of the building and sold it to the city of Duluth.
 As of this writing, Pastoret Flats still stands, but the building is a burned-out ruin and restoration seems unlikely for both structural safety and financial reasons.
-As of March 2017 the city of Duluth was seeking proposals from developers for the future of the building.
+Ringsred has once again sued the city.
+While the city once had permission to demolish the building, the lawsuits has since delayed that action.
+As of November 2020 the building still stands